 - The mushrooms and carrots are optional, but they add a lot to the flavor so I recommend that you add them.

 - I recommend dry red wine for chicken cacciatore, I used Merlot.
 But in some versions dry white wine is used, so if you prefer a milder flavor then use white wine instead of red.
+If you can’t/don’t want to use wine, substitute with chicken broth, unsweetened grape juice, or apple juice.
+It won’t have the same flavor, obviously, but it will give some flavor and help you deglaze the pan.

 The Directions

-Quite simple if you follow the instructions:
+This is quite simple if you follow the instructions:

-- Saute the vegetables.
+- Saute the vegetables in olive oil.

 - Deglaze with red wine and allow to reduce.

-- Add crushed tomatoes and olives.
+- Add diced tomatoes and olives.

 Here’s what you’ll end up with: